timblake78/nsw-health-itoc/pages/_includes/extensions.md

 * [Medication Check Undertaken](StructureDefinition-medicationcheckundertaken.html) - An extension on Encounter to note whether a medication check has been undertaken
 * [Rendered Dosage Instruction](StructureDefinition-rendereddosageinstruction.html) - An extension on MedicationStatement / MedicationDispense to optionally include a representation of dosage, particularly in compound medications with multiple active ingredients
 * [Most Recent Medication Administration](StructureDefinition-mostrecentadmin.html) - An extension on MedicationRequest to optionally include a reference to the most recent MedicationAdministration of this MedicationRequest
+* [iTOC Medication Type](StructureDefinition-itocmedicationtype.html) - An extension on the cerner and imdsoft slices in Medication.medication to optionally include the medication type.
 <br/>